Overview

 | Spatial intelligence | Zillow (proximity to schools), AllTrails (trail proximity) | No "lodges within 30 minutes of the Madison River" |

-| Community + content | Strava (activity logging + social), MeatEater (media β commerce) | Fragmented across forums, Facebook groups, blogs β no platform owns it |
+| Community + content | Strava (activity logging + social), MeatEater (media → commerce) | Fragmented across forums, Facebook groups, blogs — no platform owns it |

-| Booking + availability | OpenTable, GolfNow, Epic Pass | Guides and lodges still run on phone calls and email |
+| Booking + availability | OpenTable, GolfNow, Epic Pass | Marketplaces exist (FishingBooker, Guidesly, Captain Experiences) but treat booking as a transaction — no platform connects conditions to availability.
+Most lodges still run on phone calls and email; the marketplaces that do exist are charter-centric, not lodge/destination-centric. |

 | Data-driven editorial | Wirecutter (structured reviews), NerdWallet (comparison tools) | No "State of Fishing Lodges 2026" or species seasonality atlas |